 Even more ambiguous is the victory of Emmanuel Macron for the future of the European Union.
 Despite enthusiastic comments from leading European politicians about his election (which in fact is a sigh of relief in connection with the non-election of Marin Le Pen), it is already clear that with the new owner of the Elysee Palace, Brussels will be more difficult than in the case of his predecessors - François Olland or even Nicolas Sarkozy.
 And the point here is not only in the unpredictability (elusiveness of the political person) of Macron, but also in his experience as a minister of economy.

 The choice of the French was primarily affected by the countries of Central and Eastern Europe.
-The desire of the young and ambitious Macron to give a new impetus to the EU's unifying mechanisms is not exactly what the ruling political elites of countries such as Poland, Hungary, the Czech Republic or Slovakia would like to hear from it, and are already losing their traditional partner in the face of the UK in the EU.
+The desire of the young and ambitious Macron to give a new impetus to the unifying mechanisms of the European Union is not exactly what the ruling political elites of countries such as Poland, Hungary, the Czech Republic or Slovakia would like to hear from it, and are already losing their traditional partner in the person of Great Britain.
 At least in Budapest and Warsaw, Macron is considered a dangerous "upstart" capable of destroying a more or less well-balanced balance in the EU's space along the West-East and North-South lines, as well as making a disruption in the interaction between Paris and Berlin, "Their interests are East European leaders.

 Another loser in the elections in France is, apparently, Germany.
-In recent years, the interests of the ruling German coalition have been met by the presence in France of the weak and unpopular President François Hollande, who silently allowed Angela Merkel and her adherents, under the oath of allegiance to the Franco-German alliance, to play the first violin in European affairs.
-However, in the portfolio of the former Minister of Economy of France, there are a number of reform projects for both the eurozone and the entire EU, capable of throwing German politicians and financiers into cold sweat: from the resuscitation of the idea of a large-scale issue of eurobonds and the redistribution of the debt burden from the Mediterranean countries to the shoulders of Germany, Principles of strict budgetary economy in the euro area.
+In recent years, the interests of the ruling German coalition were in the hands of France's weak and unpopular President François Hollande, who silently allowed Angela Merkel and her adherents, under oaths of loyalty to the Franco-German alliance, to play the first violin in European affairs.
+However, in the portfolio of the former Minister of Economy of France, there are a number of reform projects for both the eurozone and the entire EU, capable of throwing German politicians and financiers into cold sweat: from the resuscitation of the idea of a large-scale issue of eurobonds and the redistribution of the debt burden from the Mediterranean countries to the shoulders of Germany, principles of strict budgetary economy in the euro area.

 Finally, there is another element of the political landscape of the EU, for which the triumph of Macron is a serious reason to ponder.
 This is the ruling political class, brought up in the traditions of the bipolar model, based on the pendulum process of the regular change of "right" and "left", liberals (conservatives) and socialists (social democrats).
-As for Macron, he has nothing to do with the traditional post-Golli political system of the Fifth Republic.
-Apparently, in Europe the public-political request for a worn-out bipolar model as such, whose main advantage lies in the fact that it guarantees to the powerful of this world the preservation of their status quo, has ripened.
+As for Macron, he has nothing to do with the traditional post-Gollah political system of the Fifth Republic.
+Apparently, in Europe, a socio-political request for a worn-out bipolar model as such, the main advantage of which is that it guarantees to the powerful of this world the preservation of their status quo.

 Almost half of all voters in the first round of the presidential elections in France - the electorate of Marin Le Pen and the extremely leftist Jean-Luc Melancheon - voted for candidates who act under anti-elite slogans and call into question the EU's right to exist.
 Even now, in the forthcoming election list of the "Forward!"
 Movement in the coming parliamentary elections in June, about half of the candidates have never been elected to the government and are more likely to be public activists than politicians.